A responsive design responds to different display sizes by changing the size and layout depending on the device.

 i) Only one website should be kept up, overhauls and changes are fewer mistakes inclined.

-ii) Eliminate the requirement for specific tablet and smartphone.
+ii) Eliminate the requirement for specific tablets and smartphones.

 iii) Save time and cash by bringing extra overhead required down to oversee diverts.